prataprc/prataprc.github.io.v1/_contents/index.rst

 Articles
 ========

+- `scope of variables declared in range loop - golang <variable-scoping-in-range-golang.html>`_
 - `circular package dependencies in python <circular-package-dependencies.html>`_.
 - `javascript in a nutshell <javascript.html>`_.
 - `prototype inheritance in javascript <javascript-prototype.html>`_.